simple-icons/simple-icons/CONTRIBUTING.md

 ```

 Make sure the icon is added in alphabetical order.
 If you're in doubt, you can always run `npm run our-lint` - this will tell you if any of the JSON data is in the wrong order.

+#### Source guidelines

+We use the source URL as a reference for the current SVG in our repository and as a jumping-off point to find updates if the logo changes.
+If you used one of the sources listed below, make sure to follow these guidelines.

+If the new SVG is sourced from:

+- **Branding page**: For an SVG from a branding page the source URL should simply link to the branding page.
+- **Company website**: If the SVG is found on the company website (but there is no branding page) the source URL should link to a common page, such as the home page or about page, that includes the source material.
+- **GitHub**: For an SVG from a GitHub repository the source URL should link to the file that was used as source material.
+If the color comes from another file in the repository the URL should link to the repository itself.
+In either case the commit hash should be part of the URL.
+- **Wikimedia**: For an SVG from Wikipedia/Wikimedia the source URL should be the Wikimedia link for the file that was use as a source.

+In general, make sure the URL does not contain any tracking identifiers.

 ### 7. Create a pull request